keberhart/wingman_joystick_rebuild/README.md

      This project uses the Joystick library from; https://github.com/MHeironimus/ArduinoJoystickLibrary

-     I elected to manually scan the button matrix using the example at, https://www.baldengineer.com/arduino-keyboard-matrix-tutorial.html
+     I am manually scanning the button matrix using the example at, https://www.baldengineer.com/arduino-keyboard-matrix-tutorial.html
      pretty much verbatim.
 As stated on that site there are optimizations possible but it is working pretty well now.